-Initiates a status inquiry to the subscriber radio under test to verify it is capable of registering and receiving a message from a NXDNTM base station.
+This key initiates a status inquiry to the subscriber radio under test to verify it is capable of registering and receiving a message from a NXDNTM base station.
 Messages in Meter Zone "Status" field show the activity during a Status Inquiry.